 I sit at the intersection of long polished seminar tables – it could be Georgetown or Harvard- and talk about the work we are doing in Gaza, the research that demonstrates its efficacy in reducing stress, improving mood, and enhancing hope for the future.
 I discuss the resilience of the people and the community that supports them; the central role of self-care and mutual help in all health and mental health care; the necessity of knowing and caring for and changing oneself as a prelude to helping others do the same; the dangers of fixed ideological positions that force people to deny or suppress their true and changing needs; and the importance of meaning and purpose in sustaining all of us.
 There are nods of heads and some smiles.
 The questions and comments are thoughtful, balancing appreciation for and curiosity about our work – “Yes, I and others in politics could use that,” remarks one man – with reminders of the challenges to safety and survival as well as sanity that continue to confront all Gazans.

 As the seminar draws to a close, the House of Wisdom executive director Mahmoud El Madhour, a wavy haired, urbane PhD engineer and MBA who has studied Greek philosophy in Greece, and is a proud independent, thanks me.
 He ends the afternoon with a few words of reflection: “Without communication,” he begins in easy but urgent English, “we have nothing.”
 He pauses for a moment.
 “We stand here in Gaza, with no other place to go.
 This is my resistance.
 Gaza is a lovely place.
 And I want you to know I do not mind sharing it.”

-Here’s the video I promised from Day 3 of the training.
-I think it gives you a good feel for what life in Gaza and our training is all about.
+Here's the video I promised from Day 3 of the training.
+It's short, but I think it shows what our training in Gaza is all about.

 Gaza City, December 12, 2009